raspberrypilearning/generic-api-google-assistant/en/step_1.md

 	![configure consent](images/12-assistant-consent.png)

-- You can type in your email address and project name into the boxes and leave the other fields blank if you like.
-Then save the screen setup.
+- You can type your email address and project name into the boxes and leave the other fields blank if you like.
+Then click **Save**.

 	![consent 2](images/13-assistant-consent2.png)

-- On the main screen, you can now choose **Other** as your application type and give it any name you choose.
+- On the main screen, you can now choose **Other** as your application type and give your application any name you choose.
 Then click **Create**.

 	![oauth2](images/14-assistant-oauth2.png)